BWS Launched Updated Account Portal on September 1, 2021

 Hawaii's native forest have evolved over millions of years to become highly effective watershed covers.
 Within every healthy forest, there are five distinct horizontal levels, from the treetops to the ground cover.
 Vegetation exists within each level, soaking up rainfall like a multi-tiered, giant sponge, allowing water to drip slowing into the ground and into streams.

-When a rain forest is degrade, there are innumberable negative consequences that affect the area's water resources.
+When a rain forest is degrade, there are innumerable negative consequences that affect the area's water resources.

 Rain falling on bare earth causes erosion.
 This means that the water-retaining upper soil layers will wash away, leaving behind less permeable, or water absorbing, clays.
 Water runs off this dense, impermeable surface rather than filtering down to replenish the aquifer.

 Streams that originate from deforested mountains usually flood during rainfalls.
 The loss of stabilizing tree and plant roots results in landslides.
 And debris carried by streams ends up in ocean coastal areas, causing siltation of coral reefs.

-When a native forest is eroded and damaged, opportunitistic foreign species invade.
+When a native forest is eroded and damaged, opportunistic foreign species invade.
 While these new plants can stabilize bare ground, the watershed cover they create is not effective as that of the native forest.